-Summary: Splitero offers a lump sum of cash through a home equity investment agreement, legally structured as an option contract rather than a loan.
+Summary: Splitero offers a lump sum of cash through a home equity investment agreement, which is legally structured as an option contract rather than a loan.
 There are no monthly payments, no new debt, and no income or employment requirements.
-In exchange, you agree to repay the greater of two amounts when you sell, refinance, or buy out the agreement:
+In exchange, you agree to repay a fixed percentage of your home’s future value when you sell, refinance, or buy out the agreement.
+The exact repayment percentage is determined at the start and can vary based on underwriting factors such as your equity, credit, and location.

 - No income or job requirements